KeithZinyemba/StorageApp1/README.md

-Download the file and unzip it and run the web App
+Download the file.
+Find StorageApp.sln
+Run the file in VS 2022